rosjava/zeroconf_jmdns_suite/jmdns_tutorials/README.md

 # Jmnds Tutorials

 There are three demo programs.
 These are useful for quickly testing or demonstrating the jmdns zeroconf capability.
-For instructions on how to use the jmdns library in a similar way to these were written, see [the zerconf_jmdns_suite package ROS wiki](http://wiki.ros.org/zeroconf_jmdns_suite/Tutorials).
+For instructions on how to use the jmdns library in a similar way to these were written, see [the zeroconf_jmdns_suite Tutorials](http://wiki.ros.org/zeroconf_jmdns_suite/Tutorials) on the ROS wiki.

 **Publishing**